 - Everything is fully charged and your SD cards are formatted.

 You’ve just rolled up to the site location and are getting out of your car.

 Here’s a checklist of things to consider as part of your pre-flight ritual.
 Again, these are not exhaustive and might change depending on the specific model you’re operating and type of flight missions you’re conducting.
-To that point, you’ll see a note about powering up the DJI Go 4 app.
-I recognize that not all of you are flying DJI units, but since the aircraft I fly most often right now is the DJI Mavic Pro, I tailored the checklist toward that model.
+To that point, you’ll see a note about powering up the DJI Fly app.
+I recognize that not all of you are flying DJI drones, but since that's the flight software I'm using the most these days, I tailored the checklist toward that model.

 Okay, let’s dive in.

 - Chance of precipitation?
 How comfortable do I feel?